 If you scour Pinterest, you can come up with a million wooden playhouse paint ideas.
 But I say, do whatever colors your child loves.
 Customize it to match their personality and have them help pick the colors.

+I have updated this post and it has been two years since I painted our wooden playhouse.
+The paint I purchased to paint has not chipped, scuffed, or peeled at all.
+I highly recommend the paint with the built-in primer.
 I used a Bright White Behr Paint with Primer for the base of our playhouse makeover.
 Behr Pink Elephant with Primer for the window boxes and little door, which I took off to paint.
 The roof I used, Behr Orchid Haze, I would not have minded using the pink on the roof too.

 I decided it is best so she can play in the wooden playhouse year-round indoors.
 I ended up putting the playhouse in the kid’s playroom.
 This playhouse we hacked was small enough to do so.